andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 advantage.

 Compared with most test frameworks we have seen, this one is a joy to work
-with: we are very happy with way it works - almost no test feels pointless, and newcomers can read and understand the tests very easily.
+with: we are very happy with the way it works - almost no test feels pointless, and newcomers can read and understand the tests very easily.

 ### Object model